abrahamjuliot/creepjs/README.md

 - Unique metrics get 2 weeks to improve their score before auto-deletion

 ### Bot Detection
-Bots leak unusual behavior and can be denied service.
+Bots leak unusual behavior and can be denied service

 - Excessive loose fingerprints
 - User agent version or platform does not match features
 - worker scope tampering

 ### Breadcrumb
-Per session, metric revision patterns can be used to connect stable fingerprints
+Session metric revision patterns can connect stable fingerprints

+- Metric revision patterns are captured in a session and reduced to a breadcrumb
-- A string of 64 characters is used to signal revised metrics
+- Breadcrumb: a string of 64 characters used to signal revised metrics
-- By default, a breadcrumb is clear or empty until revisions are detected during a session
+- By default, the breadcrumb is clear or empty until revisions are detected
-- Metric revisions can include browser updates and/or API tampering
+- Metric revisions can include browser updates, user settings and/or API tampering

 ## Browser Prediction
 - A prediction is made to decrypt the browser vendor, version, renderer, engine, system, device and gpu